GriceTurrble/griceturrble/README.md

 👋🏻 I'm Galen (he/him),
 a professional developer with broad webdev knowledge who specializes in backend engineering since 2014, particularly using Python frameworks like [FastAPI], [Django], and [Polars].
-More recently I've been learning Rust and Java, looking for ways to augment or replace existing processes with more efficient tooling.
+More recently I've been learning Rust, looking for ways to augment or replace existing processes with more efficient tooling.

 I'm also quite fond of building developer-centric tooling, processes, and documentation.